morawi-cg/cloudservices/README.md

 <b><p>NGINX-Deployment</p></b>
-<p> We started the nginx confiuration adjustment,(on  NGINX) by adding the 'app-holder' folder into the '/var/www/appholder' to that webserver's path.</p>
+<p> Started the nginx confiuration adjustment,(on  NGINX) by adding the 'app-holder' folder into the '/var/www/appholder' to that webserver's path.</p>

-<p> The application was added to that folder </p>
+<p> The application was added to that folder.
+The default confiuration was removed </p>
 ```

      sudo mkdir /var/www/appholder
      sudo cp appserver.py /var/www/appholder
+     sudo rm /etc/nginx/sites-enabled/default
 ```

 <br>